atomist/sdm/README.md

 ## What is a Software Delivery Machine?
 >A **software delivery machine** is a development process in a box.

-It automates all steps in the flow from commit to production (potentially via staging environments), and many other actions, using the consistent model provided by Atomist's *API for software*.
+It automates all steps in the flow from commit to production (potentially via staging environments), and many other actions, using the consistent model provided by the Atomist *API for software*.

 > Many teams have a blueprint in their mind for how they'd like to deliver software and ease their day to day work, but find it hard to realize.
 A Software Delivery Machine makes it possible.